VRConservation/fbabook/funding.md

 [CAL FIRE's Wood Products and Bioenergy Program](https://www.fire.ca.gov/what-we-do/natural-resource-management/environmental-protection-program/wood-products-and-bioenergy) manages the BWD grants and works to maintain and enhance California's wood products infrastructure to support healthy, resilient forests and the people and ecosystems that depend on them.

 ## Fire
-Climate change and more than a century of fire suppression have created forced foreste ecosystems well outside their natural conditions.
-Prior to European settlement, fires were common throughout California, used as a tool for managing food, game, disease, and community safety by Tribal communities with as many as 4 million acres/yr burning throughout the state.
+Climate change and more than a century of fire suppression have created forced forest ecosystems well outside their natural conditions.
+Prior to European settlement, fires were common throughout California, used as a tool for managing food, game, disease, and community safety by Tribal communities.
+Approximately 4.4 million acres/yr burned in California prior to 1800 {cite}`stephens_etal_2007`.

 However, in the present, severe wildfires, negatively affecting communities and ecosystems, have burned much of the state in the past several decades (red polygons).